2015 state visit by Xi Jinping to the United States: September 27: Global Women's Summit and Environmental issues

-On September 27, Xi Jinping and United Nations Secretary General Ban Ki-moon co-hosted the "2015 Global Women's Summit".
+On September 27, Xi and United Nations Secretary General Ban Ki-moon co-hosted the "2015 Global Women's Summit".
 In his speech, Xi said, "As the Chinese people pursue a happy life, all Chinese women have the opportunity to excel in life and make their dreams come true".
 He also announced China would contribute US$10 million to the UN Women initiative.
 However, former Secretary of State Hillary Clinton criticized his attendance, pointing to the state of women's rights in China.

 Peng Liyuan attended UNESCO's Special Envoy for the Advancement of Girls' and Women's Education where she said her dream was for "all children especially girls can have access to good education."

-Xi also attended the Leaders Working Lunch on Climate Change of the UN.
+Xi also attended the Leaders Working Lunch on Climate Change at the UN.
 He said China would control greenhouse gas emissions and put "China's South–South Cooperation Fund on Climate Change" into operation.